 But being a mother – a good mother – is a tricky little ledge to stand on.

 Who could forget this cover story by Time, “Are you Mom Enough?”
 This article discussed the popular attachment parenting method developed by Dr. William Sears, but what stunned the world and got people talking was this photo of Jamie Lynne Grumet breastfeeding her 3-year-old boy.
-I’m certain that Jamie Lynn chose attachment parenting because she believes following Dr. Sears’ methods of developing a close bond with her child will make her a good mother.
+I’m certain that Jamie Lynn chose attachment parenting because she believes this is what makes her a good mother.

 And who could forget the headlines last year when Yahoo’s new CEO, Marissa Mayer, declared she would work through a two-week maternity leave.
 A couple of months after giving birth, she went on to declare that having a new baby is easier than everyone made it out to be.When I heard about this, I was torn.
 I am impressed that Marissa Mayer is one of the most powerful women in business.
 She has broken through the glass ceiling and is enjoying tremendous career success.
 We need to see women and mothers being successful in their chosen careers.
 My choices could not be more different than Marissa’s, but I respect her accomplishments.